Macros | |

 Define to determine if code is being built for both Apple Mac OS9 and MacOS X.

-If this define exists, then you are creating code that runs under Apple MacOS 9 and for Apple MacOS X. Only the PowerPC is supported.
+If this define exists, then code is created to run on Apple MacOS 9 and for Apple MacOS X. Only the PowerPC is supported.
 Since MacOS Carbon support is enabled, accessing the low memory operating system variables is NOT allowed.

 #define BURGER_MACCLASSIC |